 How to move the desktop on the cloud

 For most of us, the desktop is the primary working location.
-It is easy to access and it’s the only folder which constantly reminds users of their unfinished work.
-Having the desktop synchronized by SkyDrive directly is an advantage which cannot be replicated by other cloud solutions, such as Google Drive.
+It is easy to access, and it’s the only folder that constantly reminds users of their unfinished work.
+Having the desktop synchronized by SkyDrive directly is an advantage that cannot be replicated by other cloud solutions, such as Google Drive.
 So, if you want SkyDrive to move the desktop online, you will have to:

 - Click on the Location tab found in the upper section of the window and then click on the Move button.